Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

-This extension is related to studies on parametric model reduction; see \cite{Benner.2015, Benner.2017b} for an overview.
+This extension is related to studies on parametric model reduction; see \cite{Benner.2015,Benner.2017b} for an overview.
 However, present works mostly deal with stationary parametric systems and use extensions of linear basis methods.
 In particular, \cite{Ly.2001,BuiThanh.2003} combine a reduced POD basis and polynomial interpolation to build low-dimensional steady-state models of parametric problems.
-Refinements of this approach are found in \cite{Mainini.2015, Hesthaven.2018}.
+Refinements of this approach are found in \cite{Mainini.2015,Hesthaven.2018}.
 Reduction of parametric systems via manifold learning has also been investigated in the literature: To reduce the dimensionality of steady parametric flow problems, \cite{Franz.2014} present a strategy based on isomaps, and \cite{Diez.2021} apply kernel PCA.
 In \cite{Holiday.2019}, diffusion maps are used to learn submanifolds of the input-output space for reducing the parameter dimension.
-However, these works do not consider MOR of non-autonomous dynamical systems.
+However, these works do not consider MOR of non-autonomous dynamical systems {with inputs}. {Finally, we remark that MFLu is conceptually not restricted to AENs and may be adapted to other types of manifold learning.}